For the family of Bryce Finn, closure will not fill the void left by his murder

 - Thomas WarnerEnglish colonist in the Caribbean

 Feb.
-20—HAVERHILL — Three of four men charged in connection with the 2017 murder of Bryce Finn at his Bradford home pleaded guilty Friday in Salem Superior Court and were each sentenced to 10 to 12 years in state prison, followed by 5 years of supervised probation.
+24—HAVERHILL — Three of four men charged in connection with the 2017 murder of Bryce Finn at his Bradford home pleaded guilty last Friday in Salem Superior Court and were each sentenced to 10 to 12 years in state prison, followed by 5 years of supervised probation.

-During a change of plea hearing, Thomas Warner, 25, of Selbyville, Delaware; Nicholas Mandato, 23, of Dagsboro, Delaware, and Joseph Maxwell "Max" Benner, 24, the only defendant from Haverhill, pleaded guilty to voluntary manslaughter and to armed assault with intent to rob.
+During a change of plea hearing, Thomas Warner, 25, of Selbyville, Delaware; Nicholas Mandato, 23, of Dagsboro, Delaware; and, Joseph Maxwell "Max" Benner, 24, the only defendant from Haverhill, pleaded guilty to voluntary manslaughter and armed assault with intent to rob.

 Essex Assistant District Attorney Christina Ronan presented the plea agreement to Judge Thomas Drechsler, who imposed the 10- to 12-year sentences plus probation and ordered each to pay a $90 victim witness fee.
 However, the judge waived the probation fees and legal counsel fees.